MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-passwordless-migration-python.md

 Save your changes and restart the application if it doesn't do so automatically.

 > [!NOTE]
 > The example connection code shown in this migration guide uses the [DefaultAzureCredential](/python/api/azure-identity/azure.identity.defaultazurecredential) class when deployed.
 Specifically, it uses the DefaultAzureCredential without passing the user-assigned managed identity client ID to the constructor.
-In this scenario, the fallback is to check for an AZURE_CLIENT_ID environment variable.
+In this scenario, the fallback is to check for the AZURE_CLIENT_ID environment variable.
 If the AZURE_CLIENT_ID environment variable doesn't exist, a system-assigned managed identity will be used if configured.
+>

-If you pass the managed identity client ID in the DefaultAzureCredential, the connection code can still be used locally because the authentication process falls back to interactive authentication.
+> If you pass the managed identity client ID in the DefaultAzureCredential constructor, the connection code can still be used locally and deployed because the authentication process falls back to interactive authentication in the local scenario.
 For more information, see the [Azure Identity client library for Python](/python/api/overview/azure/identity-readme#defaultazurecredential).

 ### Test the application